jachen20/gwc-css-workshop/README.md

 Flexboxes are useful for providing a layout/grid that can adjust to different display devices and screen sizes.
 For a more in-depth explanation as well as a list of all the things you can do with them, feel free to look here: https://css-tricks.com/snippets/css/a-guide-to-flexbox/

-In the body, we'll make a new **div**, which you can think of it as a container for HTML elements.
+In the body of recipes.html, we'll make two new **divs**, which you can think of it as a container for HTML elements.
+You can search for any images of food on Google that you like!
+I just chose Baigan Bharta and Mapo Tofu as examples.

 ```
 <head>